 No business plan survives the first contact with a customer

-Most of the time in business, we spend time focusing on a good execution – once we know what we do – we try to do it better.
-When we plan, we plan it to execute more efficiently what we know.
+Most of the time in business, we spend time focusing on good execution.
+Once we know what we do, we try to do it better.
+When we plan, we plan to execute more efficiently what we know.

 “If, when building a new business solution, we focus on planning and implementation, it may very soon turn out, that the foundation of our business plan is purely assumptions.”